mzahana/indoor-nav-at-risclab/quadrotor-assembly.md

 * ROS

-If not, please refer to a[online course](http://www.rsl.ethz.ch/education-students/lectures/ros.html)produced by ETHZ.
-And refer to[solutions to the exercises](https://github.com/luym11/ros_practise)on my github. \
+If not, please refer to a  [ o nline course](http://www.rsl.ethz.ch/education-students/lectures/ros.html) produced by ETHZ.
+And refer to [solutions to the exercises](https://github.com/luym11/ros_practise) on my github.

 * Soldering

-If not, please refer to[basic skill video](https://www.youtube.com/watch?v=BLfXXRfRIzY).
+If not, please refer to [basic skill video](https://www.youtube.com/watch?v=BLfXXRfRIzY).

 * Basic knowledge about LiPo batteries \(Answer the following questions\)